Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula

 To impute $\xmis$, we need its conditional distribution given observation $\xobs$.
 Since $\xmis = \bigG_{\indexM}(\zmis)$, we analyze the conditional distribution of $\zmis$, the latent Gaussian vector at $\indexM$.
 From $\xobs$, we can be sure that the latent Gaussian vector $\zobs \in \go^{-1}(\xobs)$ lies in a known set based on the observed entries.
 When all observed entries are continuous (i.e., $\go$ is strictly monotone), the set $\go^{-1}(\xobs)$ is a singleton, so $\zobs$ is uniquely identifiable and the conditional distribution $\zmis|\zobs$ is Gaussian.
 However, for ordinal observations, $\go^{-1}(\xobs)$ is a Cartesian product of intervals.
-The density of $\zmis|\xobs$ involves integrating $\zmis|\zobs$ over $\zobs\in \go^{-1}(\xobs)$.
-This Gaussian integral is intractable for $|\indexO| \gg 1$.
+The density of $\zmis|\xobs$ involves integrating $\zmis|\zobs$ over $\zobs\in \go^{-1}(\xobs)$, which is intractable for $|\indexO| > 1$.
 Fortunately, we can still estimate the mean and covariance of $\zmis|\xobs$, as stated in Lemma \ref{lemma: missing_moments}, upon which we construct imputation and quantify uncertainty.
 All proofs appear in the supplement. \begin{lemma} Suppose $\bx \sim \lrgc$ with observations $\xobs$ and missing entries $\xmis$.
 Then for the latent normal vector $\bz$ satisfying $\bigG(\bz)=\bx$, with corresponding latent subvectors $\zobs$ and $\zmis$,